PaperMC/docs/docs/folia/admin/reference/overview.md

 Portal teleport differs from simple teleportation as portalling does _not_ know the exact location of the teleport.
-Thus, the transform step does not update the entity position, but rather a new operation is inserted between transform and async place: async search/create which is responsible for finding and/or creating the exit portal.
+Thus, the transform step does not update the entity position, but rather a new operation is inserted between transform and async place: an async search/create, which is responsible for finding and/or creating the exit portal.

-Additionally, the current Vanilla code can refuse a portal if the entity is non-player and the nether exit portal does not already exist.
-But since the portal location is only determined by the async place, it is too late to abort - so, portal logic has been re-done so that there is no difference between players and entities.
+Additionally, the current Vanilla code can refuse a teleport if the entity is non-player and the nether exit portal does not already exist.
+But since the portal location is only determined by the async place, it is too late to abort - so, the portal logic has been re-done so that there is no difference between players and entities.
 Now both entities and players create exit portals, whether it be for the nether or end.